 ABOUT US > Mission and History

-The mission of the Minnesota Elder Justice Center is to prevent and alleviate abuse, neglect, and financial exploitation of older and vulnerable adults.
+Minnesota Elder Justice Center’s mission is to alleviate and prevent the abuse, neglect, and financial exploitation of older or vulnerable adults.

 Our Vision

-The Minnesota Elder Justice Center is a trusted resource that improves lives, communities, and systems with and on behalf of older and vulnerable adults.
+Minnesota Elder Justice Center is a trusted resource that improves lives, communities, and systems with and on behalf of elders and vulnerable adults.

 Our Values

-Integrity - We practice intellectual rigor and ethical behavior, transparency, staying true to mission and accountability to our many diverse stakeholders.
+Integrity: We practice intellectual rigor and ethical behavior, transparency, and accountability to our many diverse stakeholders while staying true to our mission and equity framework.

-Responsive Service - We are focused on the well-being of older and vulnerable adults and to ensure that we are respectful, relevant and responsive.
+Responsive Service: We minimize barriers to service and focus on the well-being of older and vulnerable adults.
+We are respectful, relevant, and responsive.

 Guiding Principles

-2. Freedom from abuse, neglect and financial exploitation are a fundamental right.
+- Freedom from abuse, neglect and financial exploitation are fundamental rights.

-6. Collaboration between victim services and adult services is necessary to reduce abuse, neglect and financial exploitation.
+- Collaboration between victim services and social services is necessary to reduce abuse, neglect and financial exploitation.

-9. The causes and solutions of abuse, neglect and exploitation are complex in scope and origin and stem from families and systems; therefore multidisciplinary, holistic solutions are needed.
+- The causes and solutions of abuse, neglect and exploitation are complex in scope and origin, because they are individual and systemic.
+Therefore, multidisciplinary, holistic solutions are needed.

-10. Our work is to be data driven and research based.
+- Our work is data driven and research based.

 Our History